seglo/connect-prism/README.md

 The http scheme of the API you are proxying.  `true` === `https`, `false` === `http`

-#### changeOrigin

-Type: `Boolean`

-Default: false

-Whether to change the origin on the request to the proxy, or keep the original origin.

 #### delay

 Type: `String` or `Integer`